“Water quality control operators are people who have the technological training to operate water and wastewater treatment systems.”

 “Designated Missouri State Training Center for the training of personnel involved in the operation, maintenance and management of water quality facilities.”

-Employability - Career opportunities with industries and municipalities are posted for students and graduates
+Employability – Career opportunities with industries and municipalities are posted for students and graduates.
+Postitions are available nation-wide in a variety of fields.

-Low Cost – Tuition for the program has been adjusted for this program to remain competitive in the industry and provide affordable training.
-Rates are based upon residency as with all other courses and programs Crowder College offers.
+Low Cost – Tuition for the program has been adjusted to remain competitive in the industry and provide affordable training to municipalities and industries of all sizes.
+Voucher funds are accepted for those facilities who qualify.

 Crowder College offers specialized training for industry, consulting engineers, and municipalities on a contract basis.
 These specialized training projects are designed to meet the specific needs of the contracting agent.
 The training program is customized to the experience/education level of the student, the specific technology being operated and the regulations which apply to the facility being operated.